ChiruGit/CaseStudy1_MS_SMU_DS/USBeers.md

 ## Based on the above plot there seems to be a positive linear relationship between the bitterness of beer and its alcoholic content.
 The person's r value of 0.67 indicates that the linear relationship is moderate.

 # Conclusion:
 ## Based on the above analysis, it seems that the median alcohol content is fairly similar across all the states.
 However, the median bitterness unit is highest in Maine.
-Of all the states Colorado seems to have the beer with highest alcoholic content and Orgon seems to have the most bitter beer.
-There also seems to be a 'above average'moderate' positive linear relationship between the bitterness of the beer and alcoholic content across USA with a pearson's r of 0.67.
+Of all the states Colorado seems to have the beer with highest alcoholic content and Oregon seems to have the most bitter beer.
+There also seems to be a 'moderate' positive linear relationship between the bitterness of the beer and alcoholic content across USA with a pearson's r of 0.67.

 # R Markdown